The ultimate Beaujolais guide to region, flavors and wines.

-About the Beaujolais wine region
+About the Beaujolais Wine Region

-2.The wines of Beaujolais are often referred to as "vin de soif", which means "thirst wine".
-This is because they are light and fresh and are a good accompaniment to simple meals.
+2. Beaujolais wines are often referred to as "vin de soif," which means "thirst-quenching wine."
+This is because they are light and fresh and pair well with simple meals.

-3.A special feature of Beaujolais wine is its classification according to the degree of quality.
-There are ten appellations in total, ranging from simple wines without any special distinction to Grand Crus.
+3. A special feature of Beaujolais wine is its classification by quality level.
+There are a total of ten appellations, ranging from simple wines without special distinction to Grand Crus.

-4.The most famous wine style of Beaujolais is undoubtedly "Beaujolais Nouveau".
+4. The most famous Beaujolais wine style is undoubtedly "Beaujolais Nouveau."
 This young wine is released every year on the third Thursday of November and is known for its fruity and lively character.
 Beaujolais Nouveau is an important part of French wine culture and is celebrated worldwide.

-5.Another special feature of Beaujolais wine is the fact that it is often drunk chilled.
-Due to its light structure and freshness, it is well suited as a summer wine or as an accompaniment to light dishes such as salads, fish or poultry.
+5. Another special characteristic of Beaujolais wine is that it is often served chilled.
+Due to its light structure and freshness, it is well suited as a summer wine or as an accompaniment to light dishes such as salads, fish, or poultry.

-6.Finally, Beaujolais wine is also a great introduction to the world of Burgundy.
-Although often expensive and difficult to find, Beaujolais wines are relatively inexpensive and easily accessible.
-They can serve as an introduction to the world of Burgundy and encourage the wine lover to explore the region's wines further.
+6. Finally, Beaujolais wine is also a great introduction to the world of Burgundy.
+Although Burgundy wines are often expensive and difficult to find, Beaujolais wines are relatively inexpensive and easily accessible.
+They can serve as an entry point into the world of Burgundy and encourage wine lovers to explore the wines of the region further.

-The ten Crus of the Beaujolais wine region
+The Ten Crus of the Beaujolais Wine Region

 Saint-Amour